 24 September - German parliamentary elections

-Autumn 2017 - The UK government is expected to introduce legislation to leave the EU and put all existing EU laws into British law - the Great Repeal Bill
+Autumn 2017 - The UK government is expected to introduce legislation to leave the EU and put all existing EU laws IGNORE INTO British law - the Great Repeal Bill

 October 2018 - Aim to complete negotiations

 Between October 2018 and March 2019 - The Houses of Parliament, European Council and European Parliament vote on any deal